VinceRanches/NCSR-DL/README.md

-# Deep Learning Project Sound classification
+# Deep Learning Project Sound Classification

 ### Prerequisites

 To run this project, you need to have Anaconda installed.
 You can download and install Anaconda from [here](https://www.anaconda.com/products/distribution).

-Download the need features from [here](https://drive.google.com/drive/folders/1vToSq-XES05nR0M9EYnIx2RIOulwXXpi?usp=sharing). (see Directory structure)
+Download the needed features from [here](https://drive.google.com/drive/folders/1vToSq-XES05nR0M9EYnIx2RIOulwXXpi?usp=sharing). (see Directory structure)

 Download UrbanSound8k dataset from [here](https://urbansounddataset.weebly.com/urbansound8k.html) and extract it the folder UrbanSound(see Directory structure)